AdBoc/BookBacklogManager/README.md

 0.2.2 - added change theme button in customization component, added customization component to routes 0.2.3 - Book Array now comes from redux
 0.2.4 - added current reads to CurrentReads component 0.2.5 - stated adding node backend
 0.2.6 - added create user and book route in API
-0.2.7 - preprared project to make bookList schema
+0.2.7 - preprared project to make bookList schema 0.2.8 - created more routes in backend

 TO DO:
 Validation